lsnidero/keycloak-spid-provider/README.md

 ![Auth Flow as graph](docs/img/auth_flow_22_graph.png)

-If you need to configure all the current (May 2023) Italian SPID providers you can import, through the keycloak interface (Manage > import on realm's main menu), [this](docs/template-realm/realm-export.json) already configured realm.

-**WARNING**: after importing the template you need to configure the identity provider mappers following [this paragraph](#configure-identity-provider-mappers) for *every* provider imported.

 ### Identity Provider configuration

-This section does not work correctly in the web interface

-**XXX** mi chiede client id e clien secret obbligatori (ho messo il nome del realm my-spid)
+**WARNING** In the version 22 of Keycloak you can't use the web interface to configure the providers.
+For now, you need to use the script [configure-sh](spid-providers/configure.sh) to create all the Italian providers with the mapping information.

+Since is not possible from the UI to compile the following properties, you can skip this section and Jump directly on the [Generating and configuring Service Provider metadata](#generating-and-configuring-service-provider-metadata) section.

 1. Select the *Identity Providers* item from the left menu, click on *Add provider*, then select *SPID*;
 2. In the *Add Identity Provider* page, scroll to the bottom and set the *Import from URL* field to the provider metadata url endpoint (if the import from URL does not work, use wget to download the xml file and import it as file):
-   - for *SPID SAML Check Demo IDP* [https://localhost:8080/demo/metadata.xml](https://localhost:8080/demo/metadata.xml)
+   - for *SPID SAML Check Demo IDP* [https://spidsp:8443/demo/metadata.xml](https://localhost:8080/demo/metadata.xml)
-   - for *SPID SAML Check Validator IDP* [https://localhost:8080/metadata.xml](https://localhost:8080/metadata.xml)
+   - for *SPID SAML Check Validator IDP* [https://spidsp:8443/metadata.xml](https://localhost:8080/metadata.xml)
 3. Click on the Import button.

 Most of the fields will be filled in automatically.